aitoroses/simplifying-bpm-architecture/simplifying-bpm-architecture.md

 Anything else is more likely to be delegated to other systems so they can be built in an optimal way and with the correct patterns and abstractions.

-Now we have unlocked a way to build BPM applications using the best of that world together with the technology of our choice, and the good news, this solution it's not coupled to any BPM product at all.
+Now we have unlocked a way to build applications with any technology stack of our choice but we are still able to use the best of BPM together.

+And the good news, this solution it's not coupled to any BPM product at all.